aminmb2800/Comparison-Service/README.md

 ## Technical problems

-I used .merge() functionality in pandas to compare the differences between the two data frames.
+I used .merge() functionality in pandas to compare the differences between two data frames.
 I had trouble establishing all the conditions for this output, which eventually led to separate values in different rows.

 [Back To The Top](#Comparison-Service)